How to Prep for a New Dog or CatMay 29th, 2020

 Breeze through bathtime using this USDA Certified Organic 2-in-1 shampoo and conditioner.
 It’s formulated with sensitive skin in mind (no sulfates here), and the soothing fragrance of mint and lavender helps create a calm environment.

-Pure and Natural Pet Dental Solutions for Dogs
+Pure and Natural Organic Plaque & Tartar Fighting Gel for Dogs

 Give your dog’s gums a healthy start.
 This treatment is made with USDA Certified Organic ingredients that help remove tartar, freshen breath, and fight plaque.